ProjectLibertyLabs/siwf/README.md

 ### Returning User

-This mean that a user has an MSA account and is a returning user to an application.
+This means that a user has an MSA account and is a returning user to an application.
 This user has already granted delegation and schemas permissions and is simply signing in.

 ```json